mcendoya/qPRAentry/inst/ShinyFiles/Info_ntrade.md

 <br>

-Once the analysis is completed, the user will have the option to download a ZIP file containing:
+Upon completion of the analysis, the user will have the option to download a ZIP file containing:

-- A full PDF report summarizing the results
+- A comprehensive PDF report summarising the analysis results
-- $N_{trade}$ results table in CSV format
+- A CSV file with the $N_{trade}$ table results
-- $N_{trade}$ redistribution results table in CSV format
+- A CSV file with the $N_{trade}$ table redistribution results